l0ve2cr3ate/fullstack-open-2020/part7/README.md

 There are multiple ways to style React app.
 You can use an UI framework to speed up your development. `Styled components` is a popular CSS-in-JS solution for styling React apps.

+#### d.
+Webpack

+**Bundling**
+The code of React apps is divided into separate modules, but browsers can't handle these modules.
+Code that is divided into modules must be _bundled_ (transformed into a single file) to be readable for browsers.
+Webpack is a tool which can bundle code.
+Create-react-app uses webpack under the hood for bundling.
+It is possible to _eject_ the app, so you can configure your own webpack, but after ejecting you can't go back to the default configuration.
+You can also use Webpack to bundle files yourself.
+In the `webpack.config.js` file you will need to specify the _entry point_ (e.g. index.js), which specifies the file that will server as entry point for bundling the app, and the _output path + filename_.
+The output property defines the location where the bundled code will be stored.
+Target directory must be defined as _absolute path_ (use `path.resolve` method). `__dirname`: global variable is Node which stores path to current directory.

+**Bundling React**
+For bundling React we will need a `build/index.html` file that will serve as the 'main page' of the app, and will load the bundled js code with a script tag.

+**Loaders**
+By default, Webpack can only handle plain js, not JSX. _Loaders_ inform Webpack which files need processing before bundling.
+We can use a loader to transform JSX into regular js (babel-loader).
+Loaders are defined under the `module` property in the `rules` array in the `webpack.config.js` file.
+Loaders consist of three parts:

+1. test
+2. loader
+3. query

+The _test_ property specifies for which files the loader is (e.g.files ending with `.js$`).
+The _loader_ property specifies which loader should be used for the processing.
+The _query_ property specifies parameters for the loader, like presets.

+**Note:** If the bundled code uses `async/await` syntax, the browser will not render anything on some browsers.
+To fix this issue, we can use a polyfill (`@babel/polyfill`).
+This polyfill should be added to the entry point in the `webpack.config.js` file: `['@babel/polyfill', './src/index.js']`

+**Transpilers**
+_Transpiling_: process of transforming code of one form of js to another --> compile code by transforming it from one language tp another.
+Babel helps us transpile JSX into js.
+The transpilation process executed by Babel is defined with `plugins`.
+Presets are pre-configured plugins.
+You can use `@babel/preset-react` for transpiling JSX. `@babel/preset-env` plugin transpiles ESNext code into ES5.

+**CSS**
+When using CSS, we have to use `CSS and style loaders`.
+_CSS loader_ loads the CSS files and _style loader_ generates and injects a style element that contains all styles of the app.
+CSS definitions are included in the main.js file with this config.
+To generate a separate CSS file `mini-extract-plugin` can be used.

+**Webpack-Dev-Server**
+_Webpack-dev-server_ starts web-app at configured port and refreshes page after changes.
+When using `webpack-dev-server` the code is not bundled into main.js but in memory.

+**Source maps**
+_Source-map_ makes it possible to map errors that occur during execution of bundle to corresponding part of original source-code.

+**Minifying the Code**
+Starting from version 4 of Webpack, minification plugin does not require additional configuration, just add `--mode=production` to bundling script --> comments, unneccessary whitespace and newline characters will be removed and variable names will be replaced with single character.

+**Development and production configuration**
+We can create different configurations for webpack for development and production.

+**Polyfill**
+Axios uses promises and Internet Explorer does not support promises.
+We can use a polyfill to solve this problem.

+#### e.
+Class Components, Miscellaneous

+**Class Components**

+- Class components can have a _constructor_
+- Class components have a _render_ method
+- Class components contain one state: `state = {}` or `this.state = {}`
+- Class components have _life-cycle_ methods.
+- Data should be fetch in _ComponentDidMount_ lifecycle method, which will be executed once right after the 1st time a component renders.
+- State is changed with _setState_ method.
+Calling _setState_ triggers a rerender of the class component.

+Benefit of functional components: no _this-referende_ Class components offer no benefits over functional components with hooks, with exception of _error-boundry_ mechanism --> catch js errors anywhere in child component tree, log these errors and display fallback UI.

+**Websockets** --> makes 2-way communication between browser and server possible.
+Websocket API is not fully supported, but you can use Socket.io which has fallbacks.

+**Virtual DOM**
+Function defining React component returns a set of _React-elements_.
+These React-elements make up the _virtual DOM_, which is stored in system memory during runtime. _ReactDOM_ renders React-elements in the virtual DOM to the real DOM.
+When the state of the app changes, a new virtual DOM gets defined.
+React compares previous virtual DOM in memory with new virtual DOM so it only has to update changed elements in the real DOM instead of rendering the whole DOM.

+**React/Node-application security**
+One of the most common security risks in web-apps is _injection_: text (or something else) send using a form in an app is interpreted completely different than software developer intended.
+Example: _SQL-injection_ --> prevented by _sanitizing_ the input: check if parameters of the query contain forbidden characters, if so, replace forbidden characters with safe alternative by escaping them.
+Injection attacks are also possible in NoSQL-databases.
+Mongoose prevents injection attacks by sanitizing the queries.
+_Cross-site Scripting (XSS)_: attack where it is possible to inject malicious js into legitimate web-app.
+The malicious code would then be executed in the browser of the victim.
+React sanitizes data in variables to help prevent these kind of attacks.

 For more info about exercises 7.1-7.3 react-router: https://fullstackopen.com/en/part7/react_router For more info about exercises 7.4-7.8 custom hooks: https://fullstackopen.com/en/part7/custom_hooks For more info about exercises 7.9.7.21 extending-bloglist: https://fullstackopen.com/en/part7/exercises_extending_the_bloglist